samuelgerber/optimaltransport/Rpackage/mop/README.txt

 This package depends on linear programming libraries.
-Currently it supports GLPK, CPLEX and MOSEK.
-CPLEX is typically the fastest.
+Currently it supports Lemon network simplex, GLPK, CPLEX and MOSEK.
+Lemon and CPLEX network simplex are typically the fastest.

-To setup the package for a specific library edit src/Makevars and src/mop_config.h
+The default setup si lemon and is contained within the package.
+For using another library edit src/Makevars and src/mop_config.h

 To install the package requires that all the libraries you are using are on R's linker path.